Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: CelebFaces Attributes Dataset

 \subsection{Face Orientation}

-To condition the generation of DDIM for producing faces with varying orientations, information about head orientation in the CelebA dataset is required.
-This information is not provided in the standard CelebA-aligned dataset's annotations, however, Head Pose Estimation is a well investigated topic \cite{HPEasperti}, and a large number of libraries are available for this purpose.

-Head pose estimation is a computer vision task that determines a person's head orientation in a three-dimensional space by calculating three rotation angles: yaw, pitch, and roll (see Figure~\ref{fig:3d-face-euler-angles}).

-Specifically, yaw denotes the rotation around the vertical axis, pitch refers to the rotation around the horizontal axis, and roll signifies the rotation around an axis perpendicular to the other two.
+To guide the DDIM generation process in producing faces with different orientations, information about head orientation from the CelebA dataset is needed.
+This information is not included in the standard annotations of the CelebA-aligned dataset.
+However, Head Pose Estimation is a well investigated topic \cite{HPEasperti}, and a large number of libraries are available for this purpose.
+In its usual formulation, the task consists in expressing a person's head orientation in a three-dimensional space by calculating three rotation angles called yaw, pitch, and roll.
+Specifically, yaw denotes the rotation around the vertical axis, pitch is the rotation around the horizontal axis, and roll is the rotation around an axis perpendicular to the other two (see Figure~\ref{fig:face_orientations})(a).

-The pipeline and the techniques to compute these angles are quite traditional, so we skip details.
+For the straightforward task of recognizing the orientation of nearly frontal faces, as it is the case with the majority of faces in CelebA, there are open-source libraries that perform excellently.
+Specifically, we used the \texttt{cv2.solvePnP()} function from the OpenCV library \cite{opencv_library}, employing the same technique described in \cite{reification} and readily accessible from the public repository.
+In the same repositories, we also provide direct access to pre-computed angles for all images in the CelebA dataset.

 An example of the kind of annotations which can be obtained is given in Figure~\ref{fig:face_orientations}.

-More interestingly, we can examine the distribution of CelebA images concerning orientations, particularly yaw, as it represents the most significant rotation in the dataset.
-Figure~\ref{fig:celeba_yaw_analysis} demonstrates that, as expected for an aligned dataset, over $40\%$ of the images have yaw within the $[-10, +10]$ degree range.
+More interestingly, we can examine the distribution of CelebA images concerning orientations, particularly yaw, as it represents the most significant rotation in the dataset: see Figure~\ref{fig:celeba_yaw_analysis}.
+CelebA is an aligned dataset: as expected, over $40\%$ of the images have yaw within the $[-10, +10]$ degree range.
 Moreover, only $4.48\%$ of the images have yaw outside the $[-40, +40]$ degree range.
 The limited number of images with high yaw values restricts the generative power of the model.
 Typically, rotations need to be confined within a region of data with statistical significance, such as yaw in the $[-30, +30]$ degree range.